joebew42/joebew42.github.io/_posts/2020-07-26-learning-with-tests-part-one.markdown

 title:    "Learning with Tests: Part I"
 date:     2020-07-26 10:00:00 +0100
 tag:      programming
-summary:  "Tests as a learning catalyst when it comes to learning new programming languages.
+summary:  "Tests are a learning catalyst when it comes to learning new programming languages.
 Here is the part I."
 ---

-> Tests as a learning catalyst when it comes to learning new programming languages.
+> Tests are a learning catalyst when it comes to learning new programming languages.
 Here is the part I.

 <!--more-->